 Sometimes after a large crawl one finds that there are some results that appear that one does not want in the crawl or that the summary for some result is lacking.
-The Result Editor activity allows one to fix these issues without having to do a completely new crawl.
-It has three main forms: An edited urls forms, a url editing form, and a filter websites form.
+Sometimes also a user just wants a quick summary of a topic without needing to go to a separate web page.
+The Result Editor activity allows one to address these issues on search results pages.
+The Results Editor activity looks like: